tombee/conductor/docs/reference/configuration.md

 **Type:** `boolean`
 **Default:** `true`

-Enable API authentication for the daemon.
+Enable API authentication for the controller.
 When enabled, all API requests must include a valid authentication token.

 ```conductor
 daemon_auth:
   enabled: true  # Secure by default
 ```

-When authentication is disabled and the daemon is accessible over the network, a security warning is logged at startup.
+When authentication is disabled and the controller is accessible over the network, a security warning is logged at startup.

 ### daemon_auth.allow_unix_socket